 These are downloadable electronic files on which sounds (only) are stored (recorded) and that can be reproduced (played back) electronically.
+Audio - Downloadable Units may be loaned to users on portable devices or by transmitting the contents to the user's personal computer for a limited time.
+Include Audio - Downloadable Units held locally and remote Audio - Downloadable Units for which permanent or temporary access rights have been acquired.
 Report the number of units.
-Report only items the library has selected as part of the collection.

-Note: For purposes of this survey, units are defined as "units of acquisition or purchase".
+Report only items that have been purchased, leased or licensed by the library, a consortium, the state library, a donor or other person or entity.
+Included items must only be accessible with a valid library card or at a physical library location; inclusion in the catalog is not required.
+Do not include items freely available without monetary exchange.
+Do not include items that are permanently retained by the patron; count only items that have a set circulation period where it is available for their use.
+Count electronic materials at the administrative entity level; do not duplicate numbers at each branch.
+NOTE: For purposes of this survey, units are defined as "units of acquisition or purchase".
 The "unit" is determined by considering whether the item is restricted to a finite number of simultaneous users or an unlimited number of simultaneous users.
 Finite simultaneous use: units of acquisition or purchase is based on the number of simultaneous usages acquired (equivalent to purchasing multiple copies of a single title).
-For example, if a library acquires a title with rights to a single user at a time, then that item is counted as 1 "unit"; if the library acquires rights to a single title for 10 simultaneous users, then that item is counted as 10 "units"
+For example, if a library acquires a title with rights to a single user at a time, then that item is counted as 1 "unit"; if the library acquires rights to a single title for 10 simultaneous users, then that item is counted as 10 "units.
+For smaller libraries, if volume data are not available, the number of titles may be counted.
+Unlimited simultaneous use: units of acquisition or purchase is based on the number of titles acquired.
+For example, if a library acquires a collection of 100 books with unlimited simultaneous users, then that collection would be counted as 100 "units".
+Finite simultaneous use: units of acquisition or purchase is based on the number of simultaneous usages acquired (equivalent to purchasing multiple copies of a single title).
+For example, if a library acquires a title with rights to a single user at a time, then that item is counted as 1 "unit"; if the library acquires rights to a single title for 10 simultaneous users, then that item is counted as 10 "units".